MarkvanMents/docs/content/developerportal/deploy/cloud-version-region.md

----
-title: "Cloud Version and Region in the Mendix Cloud"
+# Cloud Version and Region in the Mendix Cloud
-parent: "mendix-cloud-deploy"
-menu_order: 24
-description: "How to view the Mendix Cloud Version and Region for your app."
-tags: ["Mendix Cloud Version","Mendix Cloud Region","Developer Portal"]
----

 ## 1 Introduction